usf-hs-614/usf-hs-614.github.io/syllabus.md

 imply that you are being suspected of cheating.

 ### Midterm and Final ###

 There will be a midterm and a final exam.
 Both of these will require that you physically take the exam in person, on campus.
 If you are unable to, please come see me in office hours so that we can discuss alternatives.

 Both exams will involve programming.
 If you do not have a laptop that you can bring with you to campus, please come see me ASAP.

-The exams are each worth 25% of your overall grade.

 ### Learning Outcomes ###